-331 In approving the Plan, the Commission agreed with this proposed limitation on public school participation in the Illinois Solar for All Program, but also determined that "if that category is unable to meet demand from public schools and the ILSFA Non-Profit Public Facilities sub-program is undersubscribed, the IPA should revisit the issue in its next LTRRPP."
+330 In approving the Plan, the Commission agreed with this proposed limitation on public school participation in the Illinois Solar for All Program, but also determined that "if that category is unable to meet demand from public schools and the ILSFA Non-Profit Public Facilities sub-program is undersubscribed, the IPA should revisit the issue in its next LTRRPP."
 Docket No. 22-0231, Final Order dated July 14, 2022 at 121.

-- Additional direct and indirect community benefits, beyond project participation as a subscriber, including, but not limited to, economic, environmental, social, cultural, and physical benefits.
-The application must quantify the value of these benefits and they must represent at least 20% of the REC contract value. - Direct benefits can include, but are not limited to, financial benefits for the owner(s) and subscribers, such as bill savings, revenues from project ownership, tax credits, and the financial value of the project, as well as job creation, direct income, and increased economic activity in the defined geographic community. - Indirect benefits can include, but are not limited to, demonstration of environmental, educational, and cultural benefits. - Meaningful involvement in project organization and development by community members, nonprofit organizations, or public entities located in or serving the community. - Meaningful involvement as used herein can mean, but is not limited to, a process that consists of public input, participation and engagement in the program design process, including workshops, webinars, and public comment periods all of which afford stakeholders (those that have an interest or stake in an issue, such as individuals, interest groups, and communities) the opportunity to influence decisions that impact their community. - Engagement in project operations and management by nonprofit organizations, public entities, or community members. - Engagement as used herein can mean, but is not limited to, continuous community participation and consultation as projects are built, operated, and maintained in a way that affords opportunities for the community to weigh in on and make decisions regarding the project. - Whether a project is developed in response to a site-specific RFP developed by community members, or a nonprofit organization or public entity located in or serving the community.
+- Direct benefits can include, but are not limited to, financial benefits for the owner(s) and subscribers, such as bill savings, revenues from project ownership, tax credits, and the financial value of the project, as well as job creation, direct income, and increased economic activity in the defined geographic community. - Indirect benefits can include, but are not limited to, demonstration of environmental, educational, and cultural benefits. - Meaningful involvement in project organization and development by community members, nonprofit organizations, or public entities located in or serving the community. - Meaningful involvement as used herein can mean, but is not limited to, a process that consists of public input, participation and engagement in the program design process, including workshops, webinars, and public comment periods all of which afford stakeholders (those that have an interest or stake in an issue, such as individuals, interest groups, and communities) the opportunity to influence decisions that impact their community. - Engagement in project operations and management by nonprofit organizations, public entities, or community members. - Engagement as used herein can mean, but is not limited to, continuous community participation and consultation as projects are built, operated, and maintained in a way that affords opportunities for the community to weigh in on and make decisions regarding the project. - Whether a project is developed in response to a site-specific RFP developed by community members, or a nonprofit organization or public entity located in or serving the community.